viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

     For more information about the configuration attributes, see [Attributes](#attributes).

-1. Start a mapping session
+1. Start a mapping session:

     Navigate to the **Control** tab on your machine's page and click on the dropdown menu matching the `name` of the service you created.